 The forum is overseen by Professor Andy Cope, Cluster Lead for the School of Translational and Experimental Medicine.

-Attendees see the Forum at one of the following sites:
+Attendees can see the forum at one of the following sites:

 St Thomas' Campus